 Page County Bridge No. 1990, known as Overall Bridge, is a single-span Pratt deck arch metal truss bridge, built in 1938 by the Virginia Department of Highways.
-It carries U.S. 340 across Overall Run, a tributary of the South Fork of the Shenandoah River.
-The bridge is one of two remaining bridges of its style in the state (the other will be demolished).
+It carries U.S. Route 340 across Overall Run, a tributary of the South Fork of the Shenandoah River.
+At the time of its listing in the registers, the bridge was one of two remaining bridges of its style in the state (the other was to be demolished).
 Overall Bridge was built during a major realignment of the main highway, then State Highway 12, in the Page Valley between Front Royal and Luray to accommodate increased car and truck traffic.
-The Overall Bridge adapts a common engineering technology—though one of the later, less-favored and more specialized forms of truss design—well suited to the site.
+The Overall Bridge adapts a common engineering technology—though one of the later, less-favored and more specialized forms of truss design—well-suited to the site.
 The location and height of the bridge route, across a deep ravine in steeply rolling terrain, was made possible by the use of this specialized truss form.
-The bridge demonstrates the evolution of transportation routes in Page and Warren counties, and the specialization of bridge engineering.
+The Page County Bridge No. 1990 demonstrates the evolution of transportation routes in Page and Warren counties, and the specialization of bridge engineering.

 Many properties listed in the registers are private dwellings and are not open to the public, however many are visible from the public right-of-way.
 Please be respectful of owner privacy.